 Chalets designated to have “doorstep skiing” range from 0m to 150m+ from skiable slopes.
 The further ones are still super close but, it if you’re itching to be the first to fresh powder (or you’re avoiding walking while breaking in those new boots), above are all the chalets virtually on top of the piste - at most a hop skip and jump away, so you can ski straight down to a lift first thing… and back to your door at the end of the day for afternoon treats!

 French resorts are the boss of slope-side lodgings and there’s rarely a pair of chalet doors you can’t ski from in some of the high purpose-built 1960’s set.
 But that’s not to say you won’t find well-positioned pads in other countries, or in the older prettier French places.
+Take a look at our top ten ski-in, ski-out resorts here.

 Check out our recommendations from the four corners of the French, Austrian and Italian mountains above.
 Booking into ski-in ski-out accommodation doesn’t mean everyone can step outside clip-in and schuss.
 The adjoining run could be a bunny, a difficult intermediate, or sometimes even a black because the “doorstep” label doesn’t differentiate.
 To dig deeper read property details and ask our experts so you arrive with realistic expectations.
 Whether you want a pad moments from the nursery slopes or with access to off-piste, tell us your ski level and we’ll find the right options.